 responsibility of the massacre, awarded with the Grand Officer

-Cross of Military Order of Savoy and with the appointment as Senator
+Cross of Military Order of Savoy and with the appointment on June

 Valera, a witness of the massacre, wrote in 1899: "In